zayamatias/sscraper/README.md

 Python tool to scrape from screenscraper.fr

 This scraper needs a MYSQL database available, you will need to create 2 tables.
 Please look at the tables.sql file.
+The local DB is used so following scrapes are done first in the DB, speeding up the process and easing the load in screenscraper.fr (and not getting blocked by using up your quota everytime)

-This script will probably run on linux machines, sorry.
+This script will probably run only on linux machines, sorry.
 Feel free to adapt it for other OS's.

+Look at the imports in the script and make sure you install all needed modules in your environment

+Also, some image/video libraries are needed, cannot remember which right now, will try to update them when I remember.

+**The script will run on a single thread, so it will not be super fast, parsing 70000 roms with an empty local DB may take up to 3 days

 ##Default Behavior